Skip to content

 2. Copy templates/repo-scaffold/ into the repo root

-3. Fill in templates/CLAUDE.md.template and commit it as CLAUDE.md
+3. Fill in templates/CLAUDE.md.template and commit it as the repo's AI coding agent context file (CLAUDE.md and/or AGENTS.md)

 4. Create or identify the ADO project and area path for work items